 Henrietta in Monroe County, New York — The American Northeast (Mid-Atlantic)

 Location.
-43° 3.537′ N, 77° 36.748′ W. Marker is in Henrietta, New York, in Monroe County.
-Marker is at the intersection of East Henrietta Road (New York State Route 15A) and Lehigh Station Road, on the right when traveling north on East Henrietta Road.
+43° 3.615′ N, 77° 36.728′ W. Marker is in Henrietta, New York, in Monroe County.
+Marker is on East Henrietta Road (Route 15A) just north of Lehigh Station Road, on the right when traveling south.
 Touch for map.
-While not technically at the crossroads, it is 1 parking lot south, and easily visible from the crossroad.
 Marker is in this post office area: Henrietta NY 14467, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on August 6, 2012, by Yugoboy of Rochester, New York.
-This page has been viewed 283 times since then.
-Photos: 1, 2, 3. submitted on August 6, 2012, by Yugoboy of Rochester, New York. • Bill Pfingsten was the editor who published this page.
+This page was last revised on June 17, 2016.
+It was originally submitted on August 6, 2012, by Yugoboy of Rochester, New York.
+This page has been viewed 557 times since then and 17 times this year.
+Photos: 1, 2, 3, 4, 5. submitted on August 6, 2012, by Yugoboy of Rochester, New York. • Bill Pfingsten was the editor who published this page.